Student Financial Aid

 - Complete and file a Free Application for Federal Student Aid (FAFSA) by April 1 for priority aid consideration.
 The recommended way to apply is online at fafsa.ed.gov.
-If you prefer to complete a paper FAFSA, call 800-4-FED-AID to request a paper application.
 Be sure to list Northwest Iowa Community College in the school section of the FAFSA.
 NCC’s School Code is 004600.
-When entering income information on the FAFSA, you may want to utilize the IRS Data Retrieval option to transfer student/parent income data directly from the IRS and into the FAFSA.
+When entering income information on the FAFSA to minimize errors, use the IRS Data Retrieval option to transfer student/parent income data directly from the IRS and into the FAFSA.

 - Complete the application procedure for admission to NCC.
 You will not receive notification of financial aid awards until you are officially accepted by the Enrollment Office.